 This game is a blast.
 Have your class get into a circle and close their eyes.
 Tap one student one time to signal they are the “mafia”, tap a second student two times to signal they are the “detective”, tap a third student to signal they are the “doctor”, the rest of the students are the “townspeople”.

-Next say, “mafia awake”, that student points to another student to “kill” and then closes their eyes.
+Next say, “mafia awake”, that student points to another student to “take out” and then closes their eyes.
 Then say, “doctor awake”, that student points to another student to “save” and then closes their eyes.

 Your students will love this game!
 Place four chairs in the front of your classroom.
 Ask for four volunteers.
 Three volunteers sit in the chairs and the fourth will pretend to be a hitch hiker.